-Purchased about two years ago, used about 6 or 7 times, mostly to dust out computer.
-Used nail gun once.
-Turns on just fine, fills tank with air and shuts off automatically when tank is full.
-Problem I have not getting any pressure to operate tool or the air gun.
-Shut off, bled tank, restarted with same issue.
+Purchased about two years ago, used about 6 or 7 times, mostly to dust out the computer.
+I used a nail gun once.
+Turns on just fine, fills the tank with air, and shuts off automatically when the tank is full.
+The problem is I have not got any pressure to operate the tool or the air gun.
+Shut off, bled tank, restarted with the same issue.

 You are not alone.
 I get questions about this issue often enough that I wrote a page or so on it.

 Please go to the TROUBLESHOOTING PAGE on this site and look for “no air out of hose” for some tips.
 Thanks.

 Porter Cable CPF23400S-2 Air compressor Doesn’t Turn Off / Keeps Running

 Porter Cable CPF23400S-2 doesn’t seem to supply the needed CFM although pressure builds to 135psi … even with a small draw (i.e., regulator spilling air to limit output to 90psi), the pump runs continuously and never gets to 135psi.